reframe-hpc/reframe/docs/config_reference.rst

    :default: ``"."``

    Directory prefix for a ReFrame run on this system.
-   Any directories or files produced by ReFrame will be placed use this prefix, if not specified otherwise.
+   Any directories or files produced by ReFrame will use this prefix, if not specified otherwise.

 .. js:attribute:: .systems[].stagedir